bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-configure-firewall.md

 date: 2019-02-14 22:13:42
 ---

-This document covers how to configure your firewall to allow external connections to BigBlueButton and how to configure BigBlueButton itself to work with your firewall.
+This document covers firewall configuration for BigBlueButton 2.2-beta (referred hereafter as BigBlueButton).

-You would configure your firewall as a step before [Installing BigBlueButton](/2.2/install.html).
+You should configure your firewall before [Installing BigBlueButton](/2.2/install.html); otherwise, you may get errors during the installation and will be unable to test BigBlueButton after the installation completes.

-If you are a developer setting up BigBlueButton on a local VM for testing, you can skip this section as well.
+If you are a developer setting up BigBlueButton on a local VM for testing, you can skip this section.

 # Overview